 - Forge to provide manufacturing and development services for Oculogenex’s novel AAV gene therapy to improve vision in patients with macular degeneration

-LA HABRA, CALIFORNIA AND COLUMBUS, OHIO JANUARY 10, 2023 – Oculogenex, a biotech company developing a novel adeno-associated viral (AAV) gene therapy treatment to stop the degeneration of central vision in patients, and Forge Biologics, a gene therapy-focused contract development and manufacturing organization, today announced a manufacturing partnership to help support the advancement of Oculogenex’s gene therapy program for dry age-related macular degeneration (AMD) toward clinical trials.
+LA HABRA, Calif., and COLUMBUS, Ohio – January 10, 2023 – Oculogenex, a biotech company developing a novel adeno-associated viral (AAV) gene therapy treatment to stop the degeneration of central vision in patients, and Forge Biologics, a gene therapy-focused contract development and manufacturing organization, today announced a manufacturing partnership to help support the advancement of Oculogenex’s gene therapy program for dry age-related macular degeneration (AMD) toward clinical trials.

 Forge will provide AAV process and analytical development, and manufacturing services for Oculogenex.
 The program will utilize Forge’s platform process, including its proprietary HEK 293 suspension Ignition™ cell line and pEMBR™ adenovirus helper plasmid.
 All AAV development and manufacturing activities will occur at the Hearth, Forge’s 200,000 square foot gene therapy cGMP production facility in Columbus, Ohio.

 “We are excited to announce our partnership supporting Oculogenex’s efforts in developing a gene therapy that has the potential to dramatically change and improve the quality of life for patients suffering from dry AMD,” said John Maslowski, Chief Commercial Officer of Forge Biologics.
 “Their work is incredibly important to patients, and we look forward to delivering the resources and scale as their preferred AAV manufacturing partner on this endeavor.”